 Scoliosis is a sideways rotation or curve of the spine that can occur in people of any age but is most common in children and adolescents.
-The surgeons of Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana, can help treat pediatric scoliosis to avoid growth and mobility issues that result from spinal deformation.
+The surgeons of The Methodist Physician Group Specialists in Merrillville, Indiana, can help treat pediatric scoliosis to avoid growth and mobility issues that result from spinal deformation.
 Call or click today to schedule an appointment.

 Scoliosis affects about 2% of all people, and while it can affect you at any age, it’s more likely to strike during adolescence.
 Pediatric scoliosis refers to the condition when it affects children under 18.